dragomano/Plugin-Loader/README.md

 ```

-As you can see, all the hooks required by the plugin are listed in the `hooks` method, which is executed if the plugin is enabled.
+As you can see, all hooks required by the plugin are defined using the `Hook` attribute.

 ## Example plugin language file